 Premier League football is typified by blood, sweat and tears.

-And two seasons ago Chelsea and Spurs took that to new extremes.
+And four years ago today, Chelsea and Spurs took that to new extremes.

 Leicester – yes Leicester – were on the brink of the most remarkable title success in history with only Spurs capable of catching them.